How to ensure that you send successful campaigns and haven’t missed any details?

-It is obligatory and necessary to comply with the law and be able to clean up your contacts.
+It is mandatory and necessary to comply with the law and be able to clean up your contacts.
 Don’t forget it!

-Don’t try to lure your recipients by hiding this link.
+Don’t try to fool your recipients by hiding this link.
 Not only would your reputation take a hit, but it is also an illegal practice.

 92. Choose a sender address that has a reply option